axllent/silverstripe-scaled-uploads/README.md

 # Automatically scale down uploaded images for Silverstripe

-An extension to automatically scale down all new uploaded images in Silverstripe and (optionally) compress all uploaded images (resample).
+An extension to automatically scale down all new uploaded images in Silverstripe and (optionally) compress all uploaded images (resample) and converts them to webp.
 If the uploaded image is larger than a pre-configured size, it will be scaled down.
-The extension also supports auto-rotation of JPG images eg: portrait images taken with digital cameras or cellphones.
+The extension no longer supports auto-rotation of JPG images eg: portrait images taken with digital cameras or cellphones.
+However, this should be done around here:  vendor/silverstripe/assets/src/InterventionBackend.php:278

 It also supports custom folder configurations to allow for different settings based on the folder they are uploaded into.